Introduction

 V. Integration of collagen into the sports routine

-Ideal time for taking collagen
+Ideal time for collagen intake

 The ideal time to consume collagen is in the morning, on an empty stomach, for optimal absorption.
 It can also be taken after exercise to promote recovery.

-Usage tips before, during, or after effort
+Usage tips before, during, or after exercise

 Synergies with other nutrients (vitamin C, hyaluronic acid, etc.)

 Vitamin C plays an important role in the natural synthesis of collagen.
 It helps in the formation of collagen to ensure the normal functioning of the skin, teeth, gums, cartilage, and bones.
 The combination of collagen with hyaluronic acid also offers many benefits for the skin, hair, nails, and joints.
-To learn more, check out our article on the benefits of collagen.
+To learn more, see our article on the benefits of collagen.

 Simple recipes and practical ideas